1. Editions and manuscripts of Strabo's Geography

-Modern readers may prefer the Loeb edition, with the English and Greek on opposite pages, a lengthy itroduction, bibliography and index:
+Modern readers may prefer the Loeb edition, with the English and Greek on opposite pages, a lengthy introduction, bibliography and index:

 Horace Leonard Jones (translator), The Geography of Strabo, Volume I (of 8).
 Loeb Classical Library.
 William Heinemann, London; G. P. Putman's Sons, New York.
 1917.
-At archive.org, with links to other volumes and editions.
+At the Internet Archive, with links to other volumes and editions.

 2. Strabo's Historika hypomnemata